What is a mobile phone repeater?

 Changes to the Radiocommunications Regulations 1993

-The Department of Broadband, Communications and the Digital Economy (DBCDE) has amended the Radiocommunications Regulations 1993 (the Regulations) to incorporate a regulation to restrict the supply of mobile phone repeaters.
-The amended regulation came into effect 09 August 2013.
+The Department of Broadband, Communications and the Digital Economy (DBCDE) has amended the Radiocommunications Regulations 1993 to incorporate a regulation to restrict the supply of mobile phone repeaters.
+The amended regulation came into effect on 9 August 2013.

 Definition of cellular mobile repeaters

 The Regulations define a cellular mobile repeater as follows:

 'cellular mobile repeater means a radiocommunications device that draws power from a power source and that, operating as a single radiocommunications device or as part of a system of radiocommunications devices, is able to:

 (a) receive a radio emission from a base station and retransmit the radio emission (or transmit a replica of the radio emission) to:

 (b) receive a radio emission from a mobile station and retransmit the radio emission (or transmit a replica of the radio emission) to:

 (ii) a base station.'

 The definition is intended to include legacy repeaters (often operated by mobile network operators as part of their legitimate network infrastructure), in addition to smart repeaters and other possible technologies that could enhance consumer access to mobile services and that have the potential to cause interference with existing networks if not regulated.